AleG03/awsm/README.md

 ### Step 1: Creating the Alias and enable refreshing credentials

 Because a program cannot change the environment of its parent shell, we need to use a shell function and `eval` to export the AWS credentials.
-This `acp` (Assume/Activate Cloud Profile) alias makes the process seamless.
-Moreover, the `asr` alias makes easier to switch region on the fly.
+This `awsmp` (Assume/Activate Cloud Profile) alias makes the process seamless.
+Moreover, the `awsmr` alias makes easier to switch region on the fly.

 1. Open your shell's configuration file (`~/.zshrc` or `~/.bashrc`).
 2. Add the following function **after** the PATH export:

     ```sh
-    acp() {
+    awsmp() {
     if [[ -z "$1" ]]; then
         unset AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY AWS_SESSION_TOKEN AWS_PROFILE;
         echo "AWS session cleared.";